 In our editor, you’ll find an Instagram block integration.
-Simply drag the block wherever you want in your e-commerce newsletter, connect your Instagram account and pick what post you want to integrate in the newsletter.
-This makes it super easy to show pictures of your customers and products in the newsletter.
+Simply drag the block wherever you want in your e-commerce newsletter, connect your Instagram account and pick which post you want to show in the newsletter.
+This makes it super easy to show pictures of your customers and products in the email newsletter.

-Furthermore, readers love seeing themselves being featured in a newsletter from a brand they like.
+Furthermore, readers love seeing themselves being featured in an email newsletter from a brand they like.
 It’s easy content for you to generate and builds a community around your brand.

-Our customer Highway 3 does a great job at evolving customers by prompting them to send in their own beach pictures.
+Our customer Highway 3 does a great job of evolving customers by prompting them to send in their own beach pictures.

 From: Highway 3